Is Pesto Bad For Cholesterol?

 This allows you to look at the other foods you have eaten (or will be eating if you enjoy pesto with your breakfast eggs) and budget your calorie and saturated fat intake for your other meals and snacks accordingly.

-Unfortunately, Sainsbury’s pesto is a bit of an anomaly because almost every pesto you buy will be over 17.5% fat.
-That’s enough to be slapped with a red warning on the Food Standards Agent’s traffic light labelling system (if the producer chooses to follow the optional scheme).
+Unfortunately, Sainsbury's pesto is a bit of an anomaly because almost every pesto you buy will be over 17.5% fat.
+That's enough to be slapped with a red warning on the Food Standards Agency's traffic light labelling system (if the producer follows the optional scheme).
 Because of this, we recommend that anyone suffering from high cholesterol limit their pesto consumption to a couple of small servings per week and opt for the versions with the lowest possible amount of saturated fat.